wxleong/tpm2-cmd-ref/README.md

 The Microsoft TPM2.0 simulator [[2]](#2) stores all persistent information in a file (`NVChip`).
 Find the file in the directory you launched the simulator.
 If you wish to start fresh, erase the file before launching the simulator.

-Perform TPM startup after launching the simulator, otherwise, all subsequent commands will fail with the error code 0x100 (TPM not initialized by TPM2_Startup)
+Perform TPM startup after launching the simulator, otherwise, all subsequent commands will fail with the error code 0x100 (TPM not initialized by TPM2_Startup):
 ```
 $ tpm2_startup -c
 ```

-Keep an eye on the TPM transient and session memory.
+Keep an eye on the TPM transient and session memory:
 ```
 $ tpm2_getcap handles-transient
 $ tpm2_getcap handles-loaded-session
 ```

 Once it hit 3 handles, the next command may fail with the error code 0x902 (out of memory for object contexts) / 0x903 (out of memory for session contexts).
-Clear the transient memory.
+To clear the transient memory:
 ```
 $ tpm2_flushcontext -t
 $ tpm2_flushcontext -l
 ```

 # Examples

+## Startup

+Type of startup and shutdown operations:

+- `tpm2_startup -c` to perform Startup(TPM_SU_CLEAR)
+- `tpm2_startup` to perform Startup(TPM_SU_STATE)
+- `tpm2_shutdown -c` to perform Shutdown(TPM_SU_CLEAR)
+- `tpm2_shutdown` to perform Shutdown(TPM_SU_STATE)

+3 methods of preparing a TPM for operation:

+1. TPM reset: Startup(TPM_SU_CLEAR) that follows a Shutdown(TPM_SU_CLEAR), or Startup(TPM_SU_CLEAR) for which there was no preceding Shutdown() (a disorderly shutdown).
+A TPM reset is roughly analogous to a **reboot** of a platform.
+2. TPM restart: Startup(TPM_SU_CLEAR) that follows a Shutdown(TPM_SU_STATE).
+This indicates a system that is restoring the OS from non-volatile storage, sometimes called **"hibernation"**.
+For a TPM restart, the TPM restores values saved by the preceding Shutdown(TPM_SU_STATE) except that all the PCR are set to their default initial state.
+3. TPM resume: Startup(TPM_SU_STATE) that follows a Shutdown(TPM_SU_STATE).
+This indicates a system that is restarting the OS from RAM memory, sometimes called **"sleep"**.
+TPM Resume restores all of the state that was saved by Shutdown(STATE), including those PCR that are designated as being preserved by Startup(STATE).
+PCR not designated as being preserved, are reset to their default initial state.

+## Self Test

 ## Create Keys